The Best Hikes in Phoenix - Travel by Brit

 Looking for a rewarding challenge?
 Piestewa Peak Summit Trail is one of the best hikes in Phoenix for you—it’s the second-highest peak in the Phoenix Mountains!

 The best way I can describe climbing Piestewa Peak (formerly known as Squaw Peak) is a series of stairs that just keep going, going, going, and going.
 It’s a steep incline with lots of switchbacks, stairs, and some rock climbing until you reach the top.
+This hike is not for the faint of heart, but the views of Phoenix are absolutely breathtaking (and totally worth it!).
+Once you reach the summit, there are plenty of places to sit while you catch your breath and relax.

 Dogs are not allowed on this hike (for a good reason), and only experienced hikers should attempt this trail.
 Wear hiking shoes or tennis shoes with good traction, and bring plenty of water.

-Desert Vista Trailhead
+Best Hiking Trails at Desert Vista Trailhead in Phoenix

 8) Dixie Mountain Loop